Guy Kewney: BBC interview mix-up

 On 8 May 2006, BBC News 24 journalist Karen Bowerman interviewed Congolese job applicant Guy Goma live on air, after a producer had brought him on set, mistakenly believing him to be Kewney.
-Mr Goma was asked questions about the Apple Corps v.
+Goma was asked questions about the Apple Corps v.
 Apple Computer court case, which he struggled to answer.
 Kewney initially did not take the mix-up well and wrote a response on his blog, 'NewsWireless' in which he commented "[a]nd the fact that a few hundred thousand people in the world are now under the impression that I'm an ignoramus who knows nothing about technology or Apple or iPods, and has a very poor command of English? – well, that's not the Beeb's problem, is it?
 After all, is a journalist going to sue the BBC and get blacklisted?
 Of course not!"
 However, according to a blog post by Kewney, the two had since met.